Window types for tiny houses

 - D) Example of window shutters in Naxos, Greece

-These can be controlled manually or with remote control and there are several types of window blinds.
-The most traditional are venetian blinds or persian blinds, with horizontal slats usually made of metal or plastic, sometimes also wooden, and vertical blinds, common mostly in bigger rooms with larger windows and having the advantage of collecting less dust and being operable more easily.
-We must not forget window louvres, which are similar to venetian blinds but unlike them louvres are installed on an angle that can be adjustable in some cases, to let the light and air in and keep the rain out, and are sometimes fixed in a way that you cannot pull them up or down.
+These can be controlled manually or with remote control, and there are several types of window blinds.
+The most traditional are Venetian blinds or Persian blinds, with horizontal slats usually made of metal or plastic, sometimes also wooden, and vertical blinds, common mostly in bigger rooms with larger windows and having the advantage of collecting less dust and being operable more easily.
+We must not forget window louvers, which are similar to Venetian blinds, but unlike them, louvers are installed on an angle that can be adjustable in some cases to let the light and air in and keep the rain out and is sometimes fixed in a way that you cannot pull them up or down.

 - A) Venetian blinds